 School admissions appeals code – GOV.UK (www.gov.uk)

-- The school receive a formal request for a placement from the LA.
+- The school receive a formal request for a placement from a Local Authority (this could include neighbouring Local Authorities also).

 - The school reviews all documentation and considers whether the pupil’s needs can be met and whether the school has the space, staffing and resources to accommodate the pupil within its existing operational organisation.